proteinreport/proteinreport.org/content/en/newswire/powering-global-dishes-shanghai-peanut-based-chicken/index.md

 date: 2021-04-12 07:14:34
 lastmod: 2021-04-12 07:14:34
 slug: /powering-global-dishes-shanghai-peanut-based-chicken
-description: "Starting from this month, partnerships between Haofood, a startup creating peanut protein-based alternative chicken, and five restaurants in Shanghai offering authentic dishes from cultures around the globe unites tradition and modern technology to bring customers a unique culinary experience."
+description: "Starting from this month, partnerships between Haofood, a startup creating peanut protein-based alternative chicken, and five restaurants in Shanghai offering authentic dishes from cultures around the globe unites tradition and modern technology to bringcustomers a unique culinary experience."
-excerpt: "Starting from this month, partnerships between Haofood, a startup creating peanut protein-based alternative chicken, and five restaurants in Shanghai offering authentic dishes from cultures around the globe unites tradition and modern technology to bring customers a unique culinary experience."
+excerpt: "Starting from this month, partnerships between Haofood, a startup creating peanut protein-based alternative chicken, and five restaurants in Shanghai offering authentic dishes from cultures around the globe unites tradition and modern technology to bringcustomers a unique culinary experience."
 proteins: [Plant-Based]
 products: [Meat]
 topics: [Business]